FAQ

 How does ArcGIS Velocity work with ArcGIS Field Maps?

 ArcGIS Velocity allows you to connect to streaming or collected data sources from a variety of systems for analysis and visualization.
 ArcGIS Field Maps is a mobile solution that allows you to capture the locations of mobile users, monitor where they are, and analyze where they've been.
-Velocity can be used to perform real-time or batch analysis on this data such as geofencing employee locations against work assignments, reconstructing employee tracks, and assessing coverage of operational areas.
+Velocity can be used to perform real-time or batch analysis on this data such as geofencing employee locations using work assignments, reconstructing employee tracks, and assessing coverage of operational areas.
 To work with data from Field Maps, configure a feed or a data source to read from one of your organization's track views.

 Can I get ArcGIS Velocity with ArcGIS Enterprise?